 Evo: How can colleges ensure their resources are leveraged effectively to build this kind of marketing engine?

 RW: I think the best approach is to use external resources who have specialized expertise in both the technology and the industry.
 Internal people (the communications department especially) should be tasked with taking what is found and putting it to work for their institution, i.e. applying the insights from the research.

 Evo: What are some of the most common mistakes higher ed marketers make in trying to appeal to the modern postsecondary customer?

 RW: The parents of the children applying to college are just as important to reach as the students themselves.
 The Generation X parents are more “helicopter” and involved with their children’s lives.
 They cannot be ignored.

 Evo: What does this mean when it comes to messaging the postsecondary “product” effectively?

-RW: It means more segmentation and targeting.
+RW: Messaging the postsecondary product effectively means more segmentation and targeting.
 The messages parents want to hear—for example, campus safety—aren’t the same as those that the students want to hear.
 Sharing these different ideas will require separate and distinct materials and communications.

 Author Perspective: Educator